David O. McKay: President of the LDS Church

 Beginning in 1961, the LDS Church spearheaded the Priesthood Correlation Program.
 By the 1970s, all church organizations were placed under direct priesthood leadership.
-These organizations became known as auxiliary organizations, which continue to the present day.
+These organizations became known as auxiliary organizations.

-Film director Cecil B. DeMille consulted with McKay during the production of his 1956 epic film The Ten Commandments, forming a friendship until DeMille's death.
+Film director Cecil B. DeMille consulted with McKay during the production of his 1956 epic film The Ten Commandments, forming a friendship lasting until DeMille's death.
 McKay invited DeMille to BYU, where he delivered a commencement address in 1957.

-McKay regularly traveled until his 90s.
+McKay regularly traveled until he was in his 90s.
 His deteriorating health in the mid-1960s ultimately led to the appointment of three additional counselors in the First Presidency, as existing members were increasingly infirm and often unable to preside at meetings.
 By 1968, the First Presidency was composed of six members, larger than it had been at the death of Brigham Young in 1877.
 McKay's counselors in the First Presidency were Stephen L Richards (First Counselor, 1951–59); J. Reuben Clark, Jr. (Second Counselor (1951–59, First Counselor 1959–61); Henry D. Moyle (Second Counselor 1959–61, First Counselor 1961–63); Hugh B. Brown (Third Counselor 1961, Second Counselor 1961–63, First Counselor 1963–70); N. Eldon Tanner (Second Counselor, 1963–70); Thorpe B. Isaacson (Counselor, 1965–70); Joseph Fielding Smith (Counselor, 1965–70); Alvin R. Dyer (Counselor, 1968–70).

 Death

 McKay died on January 18, 1970, at age 96, surrounded by most of his family.
 The cause of death was acute congestion.
-He had lived longer than any previous leader of the church.
-Funeral services were held in the Salt Lake Tabernacle.
-McKay was buried in the Salt Lake City Cemetery.
+Funeral services were held in the Salt Lake Tabernacle on January 22, 1970.

 Family ties

-His younger brother, Thomas Evans McKay (1875–1958), was a prominent missionary and mission leader for the LDS Church in Switzerland and Germany; he also served as an Assistant to the Quorum of the Twelve Apostles from 1941 to 1958.
+His younger brother, Thomas Evans McKay, was a prominent missionary and mission leader for the LDS Church in Switzerland and Germany; he also served as an Assistant to the Quorum of the Twelve Apostles from 1941 to 1958.

 McKay's niece, Fawn McKay Brodie, was the author of the controversial book No Man Knows My History, a highly critical biography of Joseph Smith, the publication of which led to her eventual excommunication from the LDS Church.

 McKay's oldest son, David Lawrence McKay, was the eighth general superintendent of the LDS Church's Sunday School organization.
-When his father was ill, his son David often read his father's sermons during general conference.
+When his father was ill, David often read his father's sermons during general conference.

 One of McKay's granddaughters is Joyce McKay Bennett, wife of former United States Senator Bob Bennett.
 Another grandchild, Alan Ashton, was the co-founder and co-owner of computer program WordPerfect.

 The Events Center at Utah Valley University in Orem, the David O. McKay Events Center, carried McKay's name between 1996 and 2010, after an anonymous donation was given in his honor.
-In 2010 the name was changed (to "Utah Community Credit Center") due to a fund-raising need at the university, and McKay's name was affixed to the university's Education Center instead.
+In 2010, the name was changed (to "Utah Community Credit Center") due to a fund-raising need at the university, and McKay's name was affixed to the university's Education Center instead.